Last updated 8th February 2022

 You will want to know precisely what is being filmed; what it is for; where it will be shown/aired.
 If it's a drama or something like that.

-Where it would get trickier is if someone was filming for, say, stock footage that could be used in a variety of contexts ... any concerns about stock footage use down the line (ie concerns it could be used in a context not suitable for a church setting, then again the advice it to just refuse as it's simpler than trying to sort it out later!
+Where it would get trickier is if someone was filming for stock footage that could be used in a variety of contexts.
+After discussions, if you have ANY concerns about the use of stock footage further down the line (ie concerns it could be used in a context not suitable for a church setting) the advice is it would be best to just refuse the request to film ... this is simpler than trying to sort it out later!

-In the latter case you might want to them to reassure you in writing that the footage will be used appropriately.
+In this latter case you might want to them to reassure you in writing that the footage will always be used appropriately.